 Digital Soundings: Expanding Digital Networks and Scholarship at UNCW is a seminar series designed to foster and build on interdisciplinary research success at UNCW by providing faculty with opportunities to participate in hands-on workshops, collaborative working groups, and lectures with leading practitioners in the fields of computational text analysis and data visualization.

-For more information about this seminar and registration by visiting the Digital Soundings official page, click here.
+For more information about this seminar, visit the Digital Soundings official page.